Nonsuch v Belle Poule – 16 July 1780

 As the American War of Revolution progressed, so the omnipresent Captain Sir James Wallace remained as active as ever.
 Despite his command, the Experiment 50, having been captured by the French fleet off North America in the previous September, he had been quickly exchanged, acquitted of any blame at a court-martial for the loss of his ship, and speedily appointed to the Nonsuch 64, a vessel that had recently returned home from the Leeward Islands.

 Sent to cruise off the French coast, Wallace soon captured the French corvette Hussard 18 near Ushant on 5 July.
 Nine days later the Nonsuch was off the mouth of the River Loire when at 10 a.m. she fell in with a convoy of twenty-two coasters bound from Brest to Nantes and Bordeaux.
-This convoy was under the escort of the frigates Belloné 36, Etourdie 36, and Légère 36, although the latter was only carrying twelve cannon on board.
+This convoy was under the escort of the frigates Belloné 36, Etourdie 36, and Légère 36, although the latter was only carrying twelve cannons on board.
 Wallace easily captured three of the coasters and in the process drove the Légère onto the Blanche bank.
-After burning the beached vessel the next morning he was still in the vicinity of Croisic at midday when three French vessels were observed exchanging signals in the north-west.
+After burning the beached vessel the next morning, he was still in the vicinity of Croisic at midday when three French vessels were observed exchanging signals in the north-west.
 To these he immediately gave chase.

 It was not until about midnight, after a pursuit of some fifty miles to the south, that the Nonsuch was able to come up with the stern-most of the sail near the Ĭle de Yeu, and she proved to be the celebrated twelve-pounder frigate Belle Poule 32, commanded by the Chevalier de Kergariou-Coatlès.
 This was the frigate that had fought a ferocious two-hour duel with the Arethusa 32 prior to the Battle of Ushant in 1778, following which a fashionable Parisian hairstyle had been invented in her honour.